inkydragon/inkydragon.github.io/README.md

 ## LICENSE

 ```
-// SPDX-License-Identifier: MIT OR CC-BY-4.0
+// SPDX-License-Identifier: Unlicense OR CC-BY-4.0
 ```

 Choose [CC0 license](LICENSE), make it easy to copy and run (paste).